ubyssey/volunteers/handbook/03-workflow.md

 4. As they work on the assignment, the contributor may run into problems or require further clarification about the task.
 They can go back to the issue and leave a comment asking for help, and anybody else on the team can join the discussion.

 4. After the contributor has made the necessary changes, they open a pull request (PR) from their branch into the default branch.
 Anybody can then review the pull request and leave comments.
-Once the code is given a the go-ahead from soembody else on the team, it can be merged and the branch can be deleted.
+Once the code is given the go-ahead from somebody else on the team, it can be merged and the branch can be deleted.

 ### Slack Workflow